shadeed/a11ymatters/_posts/2016-09-18-intro-html5-sectioning-elements.markdown

 permalink: /article/intro-html5-sectioning-elements/
 ---

-## Todo

-- explain about aria-label

-- using lynx browser

-- add resources for each one

-- provide demos specially for the region

 ## Introduction

 HTML5 provide us with a lot of elements that could be used to lay out pages structure.
 5 years ago, the support was not perfect and so they used [HTML5shiv](https://github.com/aFarkas/html5shiv) in order to fallback for non supporting browsers.